Carbon monoxide emission lines reveal an inverted atmosphere in the ultra hot Jupiter WASP-33 b consistent with an eastward hot spot: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous reviewer for the careful reading of our manuscript and the many insightful comments and suggestions.
 JLB extends special thanks to all the MMT Observatory staff, particularly the telescope and AO operators, for their assistance and valuable advice in carrying out the MMT Exoplanet Atmosphere Survey.
+We thank K. Powell for all his assistance with the AO instrumentation operation during the process of collecting these data.
 This research is part of the exoZoo project that has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program under grant agreement No 805445.
 Observations reported here were obtained at the MMT Observatory, a joint facility of the Smithsonian Institution and the University of Arizona.
 This work was performed in part under contract with the Jet Propulsion Laboratory (JPL) funded by NASA through the Sagan Fellowship Program executed by the NASA Exoplanet Science Institute.
+M.B. acknowledges support from the STFC research grant ST/T000406/1.